AmazingHutao/SomeUsefulCode/README.md

 # GetAdminRight
-use batch file to get administrator right
+use batch file to get administrator right \n
-]
 *How to use?
 Just open it and use it*